 Go to settings search by clicking 'Windows + W' key.

-Now type in 'default programs' in search box and select 'default programs' option.
+Now type in 'default programs' in a search box and select 'default programs' option.

 Now click 'Associate a file type or protocol with a program' link.